jvalenzuela/atform/doc/source/org.rst

 regardless of how many source files are involved.

 Organizing tests into multiple scripts utilizes Python's import keyword.
-The examples so far use import to load the testgen package with the following statement near the top of the script::
+The examples so far use import to load the |project_name| package with the following statement near the top of the script::

   import testgen